St. Philip's Church in the Highlands

-St. Philip's Church in the Highlands is an Episcopal church located on New York State Route 9D in the hamlet of Garrison, New York, United States.
+St. Philip's Church in the Highlands is an Episcopal church located on New York State Route 9D in the hamlet of Garrison, New York, United States, within the town of Philipstown in the Hudson Highlands.
 It is a stone Gothic Revival building designed by Richard Upjohn, a congregant of the church, opened in 1865.

 The church itself has a long and complex history, dating back to colonial times.
 Its development has paralleled and sometimes spurred that of the Garrison community itself, and it was accepted for listing on the National Register of Historic Places in 1982.
 However, the church itself objected, and it was not formally added to the Register until 1995.

 History

 Colonial era and Revolution

 The church was originally established ca. 1770 when St. Peter's Church in Peekskill was granted charter by King George III.
 The wardens, Beverley Robinson and Charles Moore, decided to establish a parish to the north, in the area known as Four Corners, to serve families in that area.
 After a short period in another church and a parishioner's home, a small wooden chapel was built where the present church stands.
 The current graveyard was also started at the same time.
 The new complex was possibly named St. Philip's in honor of the Philipse family, original patentees of the area and Robinson's in-laws.

 The Rev. John Doty, the first rector of both churches, left for Nova Scotia after a few years as he was a staunch Loyalist in an area increasingly divided over revolutionary politics.
 Robinson, too, declined an invitation from his friend John Jay to swear allegiance to the newly created United States, and actively worked to support the British by organizing the Loyal American Legion and coordinating intelligence-gathering efforts.
 His lands and home were eventually confiscated by the new government of New York, and he left for England after the war, never to return.

 A similar fate would befall half of St. Philip's families, and the church was so despised locally for its Tory associations that legend has it a mob came together to burn it down at one point during the later years.
 They were supposedly dissuaded from doing so by George Washington himself, who stood at the door and said "That, sir, is my church!"
 In gratitude the stained glass window in the church's vestibule depicts him.